 - a.
-Debt will be maintained at a level no greater than 20 percent of equity and may be increased above that level only with the approval of the Shareholder. - b.
-Debt will comprise those liabilities of the Company as described in the definition of "Debt" in paragraph 1.1.11 of the Company's Constitution. - c.
-Equity will be as described in the definition of "Shareholder Funds" in paragraph 1.1.27 of the Company's Constitution.
+Debt will be maintained at a level in line with Table 3 in Appendix 1 with debt not to exceed 35 percent of fixed assets without approval of the Shareholder. - b.
+Debt will be applied to fund the usual operating activities of a network lines company in the ordinary course of its operations.
+Any new business proposals must meet the conditions of Section 6.5 New Business Proposals. - c.
+Debt will comprise those liabilities of the Company as described in the definition of "Debt" in paragraph 1.1.11 of the Company's Constitution. - d.
+Equity will be as described in the definition of "Shareholder Funds" in paragraph 1.1.27 of the Company's Constitution. - e.
+Fixed Assets will comprise total fixed assets of the Company including revaluations and depreciation.